epochlab/ARCHIVE/README.md

 ![alt text](https://github.com/epochlab/epoch/blob/main/sample.png)

 #### Inflation with boundary awareness.
 Abstract: *An inflation solver which is aware of the locality of surrounding geometry.
-Every simulation step each node expands while taking account of intersections from neighbouring nodes.*
+Every simulation step each node dilates while accounting for intersections from neighbouring nodes.*

 ### Requirements